cremich/awesome-q-developer/README.md

 ## 🖼️ Diagram To Code
 - 📝 [From Diagram to Code with Amazon Q Developer](https://dev.to/welcloud-io/from-diagram-to-code-with-amazon-q-developer-2da4) - Learn how to use Amazon Q Developer to build a diagram from code and code from a diagram.
 - 📝 [Can Amazon Q Developer draw diagrams.
 No but yes!](https://community.aws/content/2nHdJM5CsZFElsGarZGVF9k45mp/can-amazon-q-developer-drawn-diagram-no-but-yes) - Explore how Amazon Q Developer can help with architecture diagrams through code generation.
+- 📝 [Overcome startup challenges with Amazon Q Developer](https://dev.to/welcloud-io/overcome-startup-challenges-with-amazon-q-developer-45j8) - Amazon Q Developer is also a very good "architecting" assistant.
+It can generate code from a diagram but also a diagram from the code.

+## 🧱 Feature Development
+- 📝 [Reinventing the Amazon Q Developer agent for software development](https://aws.amazon.com/blogs/devops/reinventing-the-amazon-q-developer-agent-for-software-development/) - This post describes how to get started with the software development agent, gives an overview of how the agent works, and discusses its performance on public benchmarks.
+- 📚 [Developing features with Amazon Q Developer](https://docs.aws.amazon.com/amazonq/latest/qdeveloper-ug/software-dev.html) - Official documentation of the Amazon Q Developer `/dev` agent.
+- 📺 [Accelerate multistep SDLC tasks with Amazon Q Developer Agent](https://www.youtube.com/watch?v=ovo0A8AqSIc) - Discover how agent capabilities help developers go from planning to building new features faster.
+Also, hear from DTCC on how they use Amazon Q to streamline their development processes.

 ## 🎯 Amazon Q Developer Customizations
 - 📝 [Writing CDK like a Pro using Amazon Q Customizations](https://community.aws/content/2jiAuQ0WB9fTInbfjgK9yXZt9f6/writing-cdk-like-a-pro-using-amazon-q-customizations) - Learn how to leverage Amazon Q Developer Customizations for infrastructure design using AWS CDK.